Aviation Regulator

 - national and international obligations

-The Commission decides the aviation terminal charges cap which the Irish Aviation Authority may charge at airports.
-They cover air traffic control charge for use of the airport by aircraft.
-There is a broadly similar procedure for determination to the charges to that above.
+The Commission decides the aviation terminal charges cap, which the Irish Aviation Authority may charge at airports.
+They cover air traffic control charges for aircraft use at the airport.
+There is a broadly similar procedure for the determination of the charges to that above.

 The Commission takes account of